Here’s a look at the life of Elton John, award-winning singer, composer and pianist.

 Mother: Sheila (Harris) Dwight

-Nominated for three Academy Awards and won once.
+Nominated for four Academy Awards and has won twice.

-Nominated for 34 Grammy Awards and won five times.
+Nominated for four Tony Awards and has won once.

-1979 - Becomes the first rock or pop star from the West to perform in the U.S.S.R.
+1979 - Becomes the first rock or pop star from the West to perform in the Soviet Union.

 1990 - Seeks treatment for drug and alcohol addiction.

 1992 - Establishes the Elton John AIDS Foundation.